How to Walk with a Walker

 This is very dangerous!
 That is not where I recommend people stand.
 So where should you stand?
 Well, neither should you stand behind the back legs of the walker.
 If you do this, you hunch over.

-This also shortens your steps so you can't pick up your feet.
-Then your foot may catch and you end up falling.
-So you really want to be right between the back tennis balls (or walker skis).
 The arch of your foot and hip should be between the back legs.
 That's where you want to be when you're standing to use the walker.

 That's the number one piece of information you need to know.
 If you stay there, you're doing great!

-You need to put some other things into practice when walking.
-For review: first, stand between the back legs the walker.
-Then stride out while keeping your hips at the back legs of the walker.
 This is so you have plenty of space to extend your legs to stride out.
 When you do that, it just looks nice and natural.

 Where to Look